 #3 Cropped Pants

-If you’re looking for business casual wear that works for you, look no further than a pair of cropped trousers or dress slacks.
+If you’re looking for business casual wear that works for you, look no further than a pair of cropped trousers, dress slacks, or modest pants.
 Form-fitting and classy, these can be matched with almost any office-friendly piece in your lineup, and they’re perfect for busy days.

 When searching for cropped dress pants, look for the details that provide extra comfort and a sleeker aesthetic: